gaebar/mentorlink/README.md

 - RESTful APIs
 - Jakarta Bean Validation
 - Maven
-- JUnit 5 & Mockito (planned)
+- JUnit 5 and Mockito (planned)

 ## API Design

-This application exposes REST endpoints for all major operations.
-It supports input validation, custom exception handling via `@ControllerAdvice`, and follows clean separation between controller, service, and repository layers.
+The application exposes RESTful endpoints for all major operations.
+It supports:

+- Input validation with `@Valid` and Jakarta Bean Validation
+- Centralized exception handling via `@ControllerAdvice`
+- Clear separation of concerns between controller, service, and repository layers

+## Development Status

+MentorLink is currently under development.
+The backend structure is in place and the core features are being implemented.
+A frontend React interface is planned for future integration.

+## Inspiration

+This project was inspired by my experience as a mentor and speaker in July 2025 during a two-week summer coding camp organized by the nonprofit organization [Kode with Klossy](https://www.kodewithklossy.com/).
+The camp focused on web development and STEAM education (Science, Technology, Engineering, Arts, and Mathematics) for girls and non-binary teens aged 13 to 18.

+MentorLink builds on that experience to explore how structured mentorship tools can support learning, capacity planning, and equity in tech education programs.

 ## Status